Monte Harrison: Los Angeles Angels

 On April 5, 2022, Harrison signed a minor league contract with the Los Angeles Angels organization.
 He was promoted to the major league roster on June 24 after Juan Lagares was designated for assignment.
 On July 13, the Angels designated Harrison for assignment.
 He cleared waivers and was sent outright to the Triple-A Salt Lake Bees on July 18.
 On October 12, Harrison elected free agency.

 Milwaukee Brewers (second stint)

 On January 30, 2023, Harrison signed a minor league contract with the Milwaukee Brewers organization.
+In 88 games for the Triple-A Nashville Sounds, he batted .208/.277/.316 with 5 home runs, 23 runs batted in, and 18 stolen bases.
+On September 24, Harrison was released by Milwaukee.

+Football career

+Despite committing to Nebraska out of high school, Harrison did not use any eligibility as a football player as he instead opted to play professional baseball after the Milwaukee Brewers drafted him in 2014.
+On May 7, 2024, nearly 10 years later, he committed to play football for the University of Arkansas, joining the Razorbacks as a walk-on beginning with the 2024 season.

+Harrison primarily spent his freshman season on special teams, where Arkansas special teams coordinator Scott Fountain felt he would succeed given his experience in tracking baseballs as an outfielder.
+In his debut, a 70–0 win over Arkansas–Pine Bluff, Harrison caught two passes for 29 yards.
+Against UAB, he recovered a surprise onside kick by the Blazers in the first quarter, a game the Razorbacks went on to win 37–27.

 Personal

-His brother, Shaquille Harrison, is a professional basketball player in the NBA.
+His brother, Shaquille Harrison, is a professional basketball player in the EuroLeague.
 Harrison's father, Jack, died due to a heart attack when he was in first grade.